nicholasm185/WASD-FP/README.md

 * Easily share the event-page by sharing the event-id
 * Upload proof of payment easily, an email with instructions and link to upload the proof is sent after purchasing an event.

-## Step-by-step to creating an event
+## Step-by-step to create an event

 1. Create your account using the signup button from the top bar.
-2. After, successfully registerd, you will be directed to the dashboard.
+2. After, successfully registered, you will be directed to the dashboard.
 There you will be able to see your basic info and events.
 3. Head to the create event page from the top bar, you will be shown a form to create the event
 Tip: you can add up to 3 emails and phone numbers as contact person per event
 4. After filling up the details and uploading your event poster, you can then click the 'create event' button